-Apple’s new watch event draws attention to its health-care play
+Apple’s new watch draws attention to its health-care play

-While the absence of the iPhone’s shadow at Tuesday’s event may just be a quirk of pandemic-related supply-chain disruptions that Apple says have delayed production of its next smartphone, it also offers Apple an opportunity to showcase its six-year effort to break into the health-care industry.
-The Apple Watch is the physical manifestation of the company’s health-care play, and perhaps the most important but least understood prong of the company’s new business model anchored around services rather than gadget sales.
-The announcement also comes during the peak of a global pandemic in which the conversation about health and technology has accelerated.
+The event was the second one streamed online from its Silicon Valley campus, known as Apple Park, since the global pandemic forced it to switch to virtual product launches.
+The company also unveiled updated iPads and new service bundles — but no new phone, which usually drives the most interest.

 Apple has said its participation in the health-care industry has been aimed at helping people, not necessarily to benefit its bottom line.
+And at the virtual event Tuesday, it highlighted vignettes, showing how the Apple Watch keeps people healthy, even saving their lives by alerting them to heart problems.

+“Healthcare providers, insurance companies and businesses are also seeing the benefits of offering Apple Watch,” Apple CEO Tim Cook said at the event Tuesday.
+“They know it can make a big difference in the lives of their patients, customers and employees.”

+The Apple Watch 6, the company announced, will include a new sensor that can detect blood oxygen levels, often called a pulse oximeter, which the company said will deliver helpful information about health.
+Apple executive Sumbul Desai said the tool can help detect early infection of covid-19 and announced a new research study with the Seattle Flu Study and University of Washington that will examine the relationship between blood oxygen, heart rate and the coronavirus.

 As sales of iPhones have, until recently, been declining, the company has been looking for new ways to make up for lost revenue.
 Mainly, it has done so by finding ways to sell subscriptions for music, TV and cloud storage.
-Analysts have long expected Apple to bundle those products into one offering, like Microsoft did with its Office suite in the 1990s.
-Rumors have it Apple will announce a bundle as early as Tuesday.
+Analysts long expected Apple to bundle those products into one offering, like Microsoft did with its Office suite in the 1990s.
+On Tuesday, Apple finally did that, announcing Apple One, a new subscription bundle ranging from $15 a month to $30, that includes many of its digital products.
+It also announced a new service for Apple Watch users, called Fitness +, which will cost $10 per month or $80 a year.

 But health care is different, and Apple’s route to profitability is murky.
 Unlike other services, Apple doesn’t charge consumers or companies for any of its health offerings, other than for the watches, which cost from $400 to $1,500 for the most recent version.
 Analysts say Apple will shy away from profiting directly from the data collected by researchers and drug companies that use Apple Watches in clinical trials.